2retooz270703/Liber-Primus-27x27-Map-3-Rune-Nodes-Totient-Decryption/README.md

 📄 **[Read the conceptual overview](./other-stuff/md/What-Is-Liber-Primus.md)**

-### 💡 Want to go deeper?
+### Want to go deeper?

-After reading the PDFs, you can explore the extended Markdown versions for **detailed analysis, exact references, and AI-assisted work**.
+After reading the PDFs, you can explore the extended Markdown versions for detailed analysis, exact references, and AI-assisted work.

 📄 **[Open the extended Markdown files](./other-stuff/md/)**